sabrinalynch/sabrinalynch.github.io/research.md

 1) *Numerical Considerations for Advection‐Diffusion Problems in Cardiovascular Hemodynamics*, **S Lynch**, N Nama, J Zu, CJ Arthurs, O Sahni, CA Figueroa, International Journal for Numerical Methods in Biomedical Engineering, [DOI: 10.1002/cnm.3378](https://doi.org/10.1002/cnm.3378)

 #### Computational Models of Thrombosis
-I have implemented and studied nonlinear reaction models of thrombin generation in both idealized and patient-specific models.
+Implemented and studied nonlinear reaction models of thrombin generation in both idealized and patient-specific models.

 #### non-Newtonian Hemodynamics
-I implemented various non-Newtonian constitutive models of viscosity into the cardiovascular hemodynamics software CRIMSON and investigated the effects of non-Newtonian viscosity in both arterial and venous patient-specific models.
+Implemented various non-Newtonian constitutive models of viscosity into the cardiovascular hemodynamics software CRIMSON and investigated the effects of non-Newtonian viscosity in both arterial and venous patient-specific models.

 #### Animal Models of Thrombosis
-I am trained in surgical mouse models of venous thrombosis including the Inferior Vena Cava (IVC) ligation and Electrolytic models.
+Trained in surgical mouse models of venous thrombosis including the Inferior Vena Cava (IVC) ligation and Electrolytic models.